 - Be undertaken in an accredited hospital in Australia or New Zealand.

 - A minimum of 18 months general practice experience in RACGP accredited general practice training posts under the guidance of an RACGP-accredited supervisor.

 - Six months extended skills training approved by the vocational training provider in accordance with the RACGP Standards for General Practice Training.

 Extended skills training may be made up of a single post or a combination of posts.
-When a registrar undertakes a combination of posts, these must be completed concurrently and together meet the full time or part time requirements below:
+When a registrar undertakes a combination of extended skills posts, these must be completed concurrently and together meet the full time or part time requirements below:

 - The total number of minimum weekly working hours for extended skills terms are the same as for other terms.
 This means that full time terms must be undertaken over a minimum of four days per week within a minimum 38-hour working week, and part time terms must be undertaken over a minimum of two days per week within a minimum 14.5-hour working week.

-- Posts must be at least one month in duration.
+- Posts must be at least four consecutive calendar weeks in duration.